rustamgasanov/blog/source/_posts/2014-11-16-adapter-design-pattern-usage-in-rails-application-on-examples.markdown

 #### Examples.

-Ok, lets move on to practical cases and code examples.
+Ok, let's move on to practical cases and code examples.
 <!-- more -->
 So, as you understand, it is a good idea to write adapters if we don't want to depend on particular implementation of some functionality(no matter in which entity this functionality is being wrapped: gem, standalone script, etc).

 #### 1

 Say, you want to calculate pages count in pdf file, and you read about simpliest solution: to use `prawn` gem.
-Lets implement autonomous service that we will use in application:
+Let's implement autonomous service that we will use in application:

 ``` ruby app/services/pdf_generation/document.rb